dscamiss/hesse/README.md

 ## Model Hessians

-### Full Hessian matrix

-Computing the full Hessian matrix of `model` is easy:
+Computing the Hessian matrix of `model` is easy:

 ```python
 hessian = hesse.model_hessian_matrix(model=model, inputs=(x, y))
 ```

-We can now verify the correctness of the result.
+We can verify the correctness of the result.

 ```python
 expected = torch.zeros([2, 4, 8, 8]))